-Figure ES-2 shows the development of the biofuels industry from 2007 through 2016.
+Figure ES-2 shows the development of the biofuels industry from 2008 through 2017.
 Policy combined with favorable market conditions during this time led to growth in the number and capacity of biofuels plants, as well as production.
-The build-out of starch-based ethanol plants and production was significant between 2006 and 2011, but since then, production has not grown as rapidly due to the E10 blend wall.
-Driven by advanced biofuels requirements under the Renewable Fuel Standard (RFS) (EPA 2017b), biodiesel production grew between 2011 and 2016.
-Advanced biofuels-which encompass a wide variety of fuels meeting RFS requirements for feedstocks, conversion pathways, and at least a 50% reduction in greenhouse gas emissions-continue to make increases in market penetration, accounting for just over 5% of the bioenergy market in 2016.
+The build-out of starch-based ethanol plants and production was significant between 2006 and 2011, but since then, production has not grown as rapidly due to the E10 (a blend of 10 volume percent ethanol and 90% gasoline) blend wall.
+Driven by advanced biofuels requirements under the Renewable Fuel Standard (RFS) (EPA 2017), biodiesel production grew between 2011 and 2017.
+Advanced biofuels-which encompass a wide variety of fuels meeting RFS requirements for feedstocks, conversion pathways, and at least a 50% reduction in greenhouse gas emissions-continue to make increases in market penetration, accounting for approximately 4% of the bioenergy market in 2017.